AdityaKr015/Free-Resources-for-AI-ML/README.md

 **Why it's useful:**
 - Datasets are community uploaded and regularly updated.
-- Most popular datasets come with community notebooks, you can see exactly how others loaded and used the data (Its one of the underrated way to learn, to see how experts/experience people write code).
+- Most popular datasets come with community notebooks, you can see exactly how others loaded and used the data (It's one of the underrated way to learn, to see how experts/experienced people write code).
 - Direct integration with Kaggle notebooks means zero download time when training on the platform.

 ### [Hugging Face](https://huggingface.co/)
 Hugging Face is the largest open-source AI platform, think of it as GitHub for ML.

-**Datasets (250,000+)**
+**Datasets**
 Covers nearly every ML task:
 - NLP:- Classification, NER, translation, summarization, Q&A
-- Computer Vision:- Classification, detection, segmentation, depth
+- Computer Vision:- Classification, detection, segmentation, depth, GAN, Stable Diffusion
 - Audio:- ASR, speaker identification, audio classification
 - Multimodal:- image-text, video-text, document understanding